UoB-COMSM0166/2025-group-19/README.md

 ## Quantitative Evaluation
 For quantitative evaluation, System Usability Scale was employed to analyse how player felt about the two different difficulty settings.

-We conducted a System Usability Scale (SUS) evaluation across both game modes to assess the overall usability and player perception.
+We evaluated Zodiac Catch across both game modes to assess the overall usability and player perception.
 The scores were averaged per participant across both modes, and the results were rounded to the nearest integer for clarity.
 Each participant rated the system based on 10 standardised SUS questions, leading to an aggregate score out of 100.

 [Click here to view raw System Usability Scale results.](./assets/SUS-raw.md)